awsdocs/aws-control-tower-guide/doc_source/guardrails.md

 **Guardrail behavior**
-+ **Prevention** – A preventive guardrail ensures that your accounts maintain compliance, because it disallows actions that lead to policy violations\.
++ **Preventive** – A preventive guardrail ensures that your accounts maintain compliance, because it disallows actions that lead to policy violations\.
 The status of a preventive guardrail is either **enforced** or ** not enabled**\.
 Preventive guardrails are supported in all AWS Regions\.
-+ **Detection** – A detective guardrail detects noncompliance of resources within your accounts, such as policy violations, and provides alerts through the dashboard\.
++ **Detective** – A detective guardrail detects noncompliance of resources within your accounts, such as policy violations, and provides alerts through the dashboard\.
 The status of a detective guardrail is either **clear**, **in violation**, or **not enabled**\.
 Detective guardrails apply only in those AWS Regions supported by AWS Control Tower\.

 **Implementation of guardrail behavior**
 + The preventive guardrails are implemented using Service Control Policies \(SCPs\), which are part of AWS Organizations\.